Air Cargo Security

 Reviewed by AeroVigil Analysis Desk · 2026-05-31

-Cargo and mail present a distinct security challenge because the volumes are large and the contents varied, making screening every consignment to the same standard as passenger baggage difficult.
-The response is a secure supply-chain model: cargo is handled by accredited parties whose security is regulated and audited, so that an item's security can be established and maintained along the chain.
-A regulated agent is an entity — a forwarder or handler — approved to apply security controls to cargo, while a known consignor is a shipper approved to prepare cargo securely at origin so it can be accepted without further screening at later stages.
+Cargo and mail present a distinct security challenge because the volumes are large and the contents varied, making it impractical to screen every consignment to the same standard as passenger baggage.
+Aviation instead uses a secure supply-chain model: cargo is handled by accredited parties whose security is regulated and audited, so an item's security can be established at origin and maintained along the chain, with screening applied where cargo is not from a secured source or where risk requires it.

 Frequently asked